-The RMA NorCal difference
+The RMA Northern California difference

 They would treat patients like people.
 They would be accessible and remove any communication barriers between patients and their doctors.
 They would make every clinical decision based on evidence, science, and safety.
-And they would give everyone who walked through the door – whether for egg freezing, Intrauterine Insemination (IUI) or In Vitro Fertilization (IVF) – the best possible chance of success.
+And they would give everyone who walked through the door – whether for egg freezing, Intrauterine Insemination (IUI), or In Vitro Fertilization (IVF) – the best possible chance of success.

 “At the end of the day, we share the same goals as our patients, and we take their care personally,” Dr. Morin, who grew up in the San Joaquin Valley, said.
 “Our patients have gone through a lot before they even step through the door, so once they are here, it’s our job to be understanding of their journey.
 We try to combine this attentiveness with the power of our international research network and world-class IVF lab to give them what they came for.”